-LA Care Launches COVID-19 Vaccination Incentive Program - NewsBreak
+LA Care launches COVID-19 vaccination incentive program - NewsBreak

-LOS ANGELES (CNS) - L.A.
-Care Health Plan announced a COVID-19 vaccination incentive program today to encourage its unvaccinated Medi-Cal and Cal MediConnect members to get a jab.
+L.A.
+Care Health Plan announced a COVID-19 vaccination incentive program Monday to encourage its unvaccinated Medi-Cal and Cal MediConnect members to get a jab.

 Eligible Medi-Cal and CMC members who get either their first or second COVID-19 vaccine will receive a $50 gift card, while supplies last.
 The offer applies to eligible members 12 years and older who received their first or second shot on or after Nov.
 1.